knownorigin/docs.knownorigin.io/docs/guide/video-encoding.md

 Once done, hit okay (which will close the window), and then hit play in the top right corner of Media Encoder to begin the encoding.

 This does not guarantee your file to play on all browsers without issue, but it is a good start and should work in most cases.
 If you are concerned about any playback issues, test your final file in as many ways as you can on as many devices as possible before minting.

-We would like to thank the fantastic KO artist [waltondesign](https://knownorigin.io/waltondesign) for putting this guide together.